 We successfully retained the European Commission HR Excellence in Research Award in July 2019.
-A copy of the detailed action plan submitted to the EU Commission in May 2019 can be found here: ACTION PLAN
+A copy of the detailed action plan (pdf.301kb) submitted to the EU Commission in May 2019 is available.

-For more information about the EU Commission's awarding process - click here
+Information about the EU Commission's awarding process is also available.

 In September 2012, The University of Sheffield was awarded the European Commission's HR Excellence in Research Award via the UK process, by measuring our performance against the principles stated in the UK Concordat to support the Career Development of Researchers.

 The award recognises an institution's progress towards a high-quality research environment for research staff and postgraduate researchers.

 The Research Staff Development Committee undertook a formal two-year review (pdf.343kb) in August 2016, in line with the award's guidelines for continuing recognition.